 Did you know?
 This 73-metre-long gallery linking the King’s and Queen’s Apartments replaced a terrace, which explains this stunning view of the gardens.

-In the first third of the Hall of Mirrors, on your left there is a mirror door leading to the King's Chambers: the Council Chamber provides access to the King’s room to reach the King’s chamber, previously spied from the Royal or Main Courtyard.
-At the south end of the Hall of Mirrors, the Peace Room responds symmetrically to the War Room, which also lies at the corner of the Palace, overlooking the Queen's Apartment (currently closed for work).
+In the first third of the Hall of Mirrors, on your left there is a mirror door leading to the King's Chambers: the Council Room provides access to the King’s room to reach the King’s chamber, previously spied from the Royal or Main Courtyard.
+At the south end of the Hall of Mirrors, the Peace Room responds symmetrically to the War Room, which also lies at the corner of the Palace, overlooking the Queen's Apartment.
 According to which rooms are open, you will finish this circuit of the State Apartments by visiting either the Queen’s Apartment or the King’s apartment.

 The Gallery of Great Battles

 At the end of the tour of the State Apartments, finish your visit of the Palace via the Gallery of Battles.
 This gallery is located in the south wing of the first floor.
 Follow the signs indicating how to reach it: go past (and not down) the Queen's Staircase (if necessary, the stairs take you down to the garden level of the Dufour pavilion, with the exit and toilets in the basement); go through the three rooms devoted to the history of France, and go past (again without going down) the Princes' Staircase, which overlooks the Gallery of Great Battles.